grasshoff/philhistcomp/README.md

 # File directory

 - projects: directory for the participants of the seminar
+- posts:
+  - packages: instuctions for installations, tutorials, links
-- posts: Gerd Graßhoff posts with for the seminar
+  - course: Gerd Graßhoff's posts with for the seminar
-- requisits: Posts for installations, tools and materials
 - data: data files in project subdirectories
 - notebooks: Jupyter notebooks in project subdirectories